Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_cli.rst

 VIN™ CLI Functionality
 =======================

 The following instructions assume that a two *VIN™* nodes and one bootstrap node have been instantiated and that one instance of the *VIN™ CLI* is running.
-For more information on how to get these set up, refer to :ref:`setting-up-the-vin`.
+For more information on how to get these set up, refer to :ref:`running-the-vin-linux` (or :ref:`running-the-vin-windows`).

 HELP